green-dalii/diflowy/README.md

 - 🔗 Connect with global Dify enthusiasts
 - 🎨 Share your creative workflows
 - 🔍 Find workflows to scale your projects
-- 💾 Hosting your workflows
+- 💾 Hosting your workflows and Collaborate with partners

 ## 🌟 Features

 - 🔒 **Private-Hosted Mode**: Ensures data security and integrity with database-level AES-GCM encryption, ideal for enterprise and personal privacy needs.
 - 📂 **Version Management**: Effortlessly manage multiple versions of Workflow files, simplifying version control.
+- 👥 **Collaborative Working**: Collaborate efficiently with partners in the Workspace and synchronise the progress of Dify Workflows.
 - 📊 **Real-time Preview**: Instantly visualize Workflow structures through node diagrams for clear insights.
 - 📦 **Quick Import**: Easily import via URL to Dify.AI with a seamless one-click process.
 - 👥 **User-driven**: A collaborative Workflow knowledge base that benefits everyone.